sadiqrazasyed/wallpaperboard-enhanced/README.md

     <string name="dialog_btn_neutral_adblock">BUY PRO</string>
 ```

 * Email Report.
-This will be pre-written in email when a user trys to send you an email
+This will be pre-written in email when a user tries to send you an email
 ```
     <string name="email_subject">"APP NAME" Bug Report/Feature Request</string>
     <string name="email_lastline">Sent using "APP NAME" email option.</string>